 Unfortunately the scientific research on PCOS and lifestyle is very limited.
 As far as nutrition, there is no single “diet” that is effective and maintainable for all women with PCOS.
 Please take the information I provide with a grain of salt. 😉

-Disclaimer: As the author of Phruitful Dish, I have based my posts on my own experiences and personal knowledge regarding nutrition and PCOS.
+Disclaimer: As the sole author of Phruitful Dish, I have based my posts on my own experiences and personal knowledge regarding nutrition and PCOS.
 However, I am not a medical doctor or licensed nutritionist.
 The information in this blog is not intended as medical advice, and it is not endorsed by my employers or institutions I am affiliated with.
 Nutritional choices should be made in consultation with your health care provider.
 This blog is intended to inspire and encourage readers to educate themselves on how nutrition can be one important part of a healthy lifestyle.
 Therefore, please use the information at your own risk.
 Occasional links may be provided leading to third party websites.
 The existence of these links does not infer a responsibility or an endorsement of the linked site, its operator, or its contents.